 The UC Irvine School of Medicine seeks to admit students who are highly qualified to be trained in the practice of medicine and whose backgrounds, talents, and experiences contribute to a diverse student body.

 Information provided by the AMCAS application is used for preliminary screening to select which applicants will receive a secondary application.
-Once notified these applicants are requested to submit additional materials that include letters of recommendation, supplemental information forms, and a nonrefundable application fee of $80.
+Once notified these applicants are requested to submit additional materials that include letters of recommendation, supplemental information forms, and a nonrefundable application fee of $90 within 30 days of notification.

 In addition to scholastic achievement and the possession of a solid academic foundation, attributes deemed desirable in prospective students include leadership ability and participation in extracurricular activities.
 Clinical exposure and research experience, as well as community service are highly desirable.
 Careful consideration is given to applicants from disadvantaged backgrounds (i.e., disadvantaged through social and/or economic conditions).

-Applicants must be United States citizens or have permanent resident status.
+Applicants must be United States citizens, be permanent residents inpossession of their green card, or approved through DACA with a Employment Authorization Document (EAD).
 The UC Irvine School of Medicine participates in the WICHE Professional Student Exchange Program for applicants from certain western states without medical schools.
 The School of Medicine does not accept transfer students.

 Letters of Recommendation